USS Worden (DD-288): History

 She returned to New York on 16 July of that year and resumed her former schedule of operations with the Scouting Fleet.
 On 13 September, she entered the Philadelphia Navy Yard for repairs.
 The destroyer did not leave the yard until December.
 On the 7th, she headed south to join in the annual winter maneuvers held in the West Indies and in Panama Bay on the Pacific side of the isthmus.
 Scouting Fleet transited the canal on 4 and 5 February 1926 to join Battle Fleet for Fleet Problem VI in Panama Bay.
 In March, Worden returned to the Caribbean with Scouting Fleet and resumed battle practice, gunnery drills, and torpedo exercises in the West Indies.
 She completed that phase of her 1926 training schedule late in the spring and arrived back in Philadelphia on 5 May.
 During the early part of the summer, the warship continued her training schedule, this time off the New England coast near Narragansett Bay.
 On 2 July, she entered the Philadelphia Navy Yard for a three-month repair period.

 On 11 October, Worden stood out of Philadelphia on her way south once more.
 After a brief stop at Hampton Roads, the destroyer continued on her way and arrived in Guantanamo Bay, Cuba, on the 16th.
-For the next month, she conducted engineering trials and battle practice near Haiti in the Gulf of Gonaives.
+For the next month, she conducted engineering trials and battle practice near Haiti in the Gulf of Gonâve.
 Returning north in mid-November, she visited the Naval Academy for a time before heading back to Philadelphia where she arrived on 15 December.
 The warship bade farewell to Philadelphia once again on 5 January 1927 and pointed her bow southward for a stop at Yorktown followed by the 1927 edition of the annual winter maneuvers.
 She reached Guantanamo Bay on 12 January and commenced gunnery and battle practice with Scouting Fleet in preparation for the annual Fleet problem.

 In contrast to the previous fleet problems in which she had participated, Fleet Problem VII brought Battle Fleet to the Caribbean instead of taking Scouting Fleet to the Pacific.
 The exercise was staged in March; and, by late April, Worden had returned north, this time to New York City.
 During the summer of 1927, she conducted normal training exercises off the Atlantic coast and participated in the Fleet Review conducted off Cape Henry, Virginia, in June for President Calvin Coolidge.
 On 11 September, she entered the Philadelphia Navy Yard and remained there for the rest of the year.